Marco Island Center for the Arts

 1st hour: Welcome/Overview of Class.

-2nd hour: Discuss principles with demos to explain ideas and concepts.
+2nd hour: Discuss principles and mix palette.

-Afternoon: Paint in studio.
+Afternoon: In studio.